 Four Pillars of JOBA

-Values are the beliefs that each person considers are important for himself and possibly for humanity as a whole. deeply influence all behaviors and attitudes and affect our decisions and relationships.
+Values are the beliefs that each person considers are important for himself and possibly for humanity as a whole.
+Values deeply influence all behaviors and attitudes and affect our decisions and relationships.
 They provide clarity and guidance.

 For a value to be truly one's own, the person must act on it and her/his behavior must reflect it – not just verbally accept it or think that one should follow it.